The Drama Triangle: Part 4

 the signs of drama;

-the role our brain's limbic system plays in drama;
+the role our brain's amygdala plays in drama;

 the reasons drama arises; and